Oat and Peanut Butter Cookies

 Storage

-You can store them in a closed container at room temperature for a few days.
-But as already mentioned, these cookies are very crunchy for a few hours and then tend to become softer.
-I like them anyway, but if you want to make them crunchy again, it’s better to put them in the air fryer again at 400°F for a couple of minutes.
+They can be stored in a closed container at room temperature for a few days.
+But, as already mentioned, these cookies are very crisp for a few hours then tend to become softer.
+I like them either way, but if you want to make them crispy again it’s best to put them back in the air fryer at 392°F for a couple of minutes.

-No, not all are since they are often produced in environments where products containing gluten are also processed.
-So you need to make sure you buy oats certified for celiacs.
-If you have no issues with gluten, you can use any product from the supermarket.
+No, not all of them are, because they are often produced in facilities where products containing gluten are also processed.
+So you must make sure to buy oats certified for celiacs.
+If you don’t have issues with gluten you can use any supermarket product.

 Author image